Keynotes (British game show): Main game

 Each show has two teams of three players (usually two women and a man), on the left side are the champions (green) and on the right side is the challengers (yellow).
 To start the game – there are three general rounds, which each follow the same format:

 A series of nine squares are presented – with each square hiding a note in a "familiar" tune.
 The host gives the contestants notes 1, 5, and 9 in all 3 rounds with note 7 being added as an extra free note in round 3 from series 2 onwards.

 A member of each team joins the host at the central podium, where they'll have three coloured buttons each.
 A card is randomly selected from the host, which represents the note which is set to be revealed.
 Three words are provided which could represent the next word in a given tune.
 The contestant which is quickest to select the correct word after hearing the start of this tune is given the note represented by that selected card.
 If the first contestant picked the wrong word and his/her opponent choose the right one then his/her opponent gets that note.
 If neither contestant is able to select the correct word, the note goes in as a blank and two new players are brought up to play for two keynotes (and so on).

 The team that the winning representative came from then has the opportunity to guess the main tune by listening to the already-revealed notes and following the rhythm of the bouncing ball.
 If the team can correctly name that tune, they'll win the round and receive a cash prize, which is doubled up in each round.
 The first round was worth £50, doubling up to £200, a maximum of £350 to be won.
 From series 2 onwards, the money reduced to £30, doubling up to £120, for a maximum of £210.
 If not, the round continues, rotating through the various members of both teams.
 If neither of the teams can work out the song before all nine notes are revealed – then the prize for that round is lost and the players go on to the next round.
+Both teams kept their earnings and the team that won the most money played the final round to double those winnings.
 If a team won five games in a row, they earned a £500 bonus and would immediately retire from the show.